(*Photo Cred: Audrey Lee for Featured Image, “Candid Frustration”)

 When Preparation Can’t Prepare You

 On the other end, I am frustrated, exhausted, and feeling bamboozled.
-When signing a contract, it’s important to read carefully, ask questions, and then ask more questions if things still aren’t clear.
-Sometimes you can do this and it’s still not enough.
-The surprises bounce at you each time you turn your head and then you realize, we’re not in Kansas anymore Toto – we’re on an island within an island, on the other side of the world.
-I’m chalking some of it up to valuable life lessons, and some of it to…well, I don’t yet know to what. (*Photo Cred: Audrey Lee for Featured Image, “Candid Frustration”)
+When signing a contract, it’s important to read it carefully, ask questions, and then ask more questions if things still aren’t clear.
+Sometimes you do this and it’s still not enough.
+Surprises bounce at you every time your head turns and then you realize, we’re not in Kansas anymore Toto – we’re on an island within an island, on the other side of the world.
+I’m chalking some of this up to valuable life lessons, and some of it to…well, I don’t yet know to what.

 Leaning on Gratitude

 With that being said, here is a list of things I am grateful for right now, as well as some pictures from Saturday’s excursion to Gwakji Gwamul Beach and Jeju-Si, when some of the other dons and I escaped from campus for a day.
 Oh, and of course, cheers to the start of Naismith Basketball Camp.
 I think this is the first time in 14 or so years I’m not there getting up to shenanigans, burning on shaded docks, and guiding our campers in the mirth of team and community, camp life in the magnificent Canadian outdoors, and basketball, the best sport of all.

 - Moms (especially mine – she’s the ultimate!)

 - My boyfriend – your support and love is simply awesome